dotaheor/unify-Go-builtin-and-custom-generics/README.md

-(The old revision which uses the `export` keyword is here ()[https://github.com/dotaheor/unify-Go-builtin-and-custom-generics/blob/51b200e5d0f959f8a0ae2110d52d528b9ad393a4/README.md].
-The `export` keyword is removed from the latest revision of this proposal now.)

 # Generic is gen: super function - a solution to unify Go builtin and custom generics

 This (immature) solution is extended from